See also our article on the Best Multi-Modulation Pedals.

 The lists in this article are based on the ratings of each pedal from various online music stores.

-Stereo Chorus Pedals in a Compact Case
+Stereo Chorus Pedals in a Compact (or Mini) Case

 True, most guitarists play with just one amp, but a stereo chorus pedal opens up sonic and also routing options that might be useful in a studio environment or to get your creative juice flowing.
 The pedals in this list give you a stereo output within the classic compact footprint, and they are among the best analog chorus pedals you can find.